 To conclude...

-So, it's not so complicated to customise DIVI !
+So it's not that complicated to Customize DIVI !

-Plus, this tutorial doesn't use any complex code, everything is available from your administration!
-So let's get to work 😉
+Besides, this tutorial does not use complex code, everything is available from your administration!
+So at work

 Need more resources on Divi?
-Visit the ElegantThemes blog which is full of ideas and tutorials!
-Or learn how to use this theme effectively with my Divi training !
+Visit ElegantThemes blog full of ideas and tutos!
+Or learn how to effectively use this theme through my training Divi !

 bonjour